AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md

 ---
 # Search for and share [!DNL Adobe Workfront] items in [!DNL Microsoft Teams]

-You can search for [!DNL Workfront] items in any [!DNL Adobe WorkfrontWorkfront] channel in [!DNL Microsoft Teams] and share these items with members of your teams.&nbsp;
+You can search for [!DNL Workfront] items in any [!DNL Adobe WorkfrontWorkfront] channel in [!DNL Microsoft Teams] and share these items with members of your teams.

 * [Prerequisites for sharing [!DNL Workfront] items in [!DNL Microsoft Teams]](#prerequisites-for-sharing-dnl-workfront-items-in-dnl-microsoft-teams-prerequisites-for-sharing-workfront-items-in-microsoft-teams)
 * [Search for and share [!DNL Workfront] items in [!DNL Microsoft Teams]](#search-for-and-share-dnl-adobe-workfront-items-in-dnl-microsoft-teams)